sigasi/sigasi_insights/content/manual/vscode/projects.md

 To change library mappings, you can use the right-click menu and select **Set Library**.
 Then you can select an existing library or choose **New Library...** to type a new library name.

+## VHDL and Verilog Version

+To change the VHDL or Verilog version, you can right-click on a project, folder, or file in the Sigasi Project View and click **Set Language Version**.
+Then select whether you want to set the VHDL or Verilog version.
+If you only see one of the two, you might need to add [language support](#language-support).
+Finally, select the version you want.

+{{< figure src="/img/vscode/VSCodeChangeLangVersion.gif" link="/img/vscode/VSCodeChangeLangVersion.gif" alt="VS Code: Change language version"  width="900" >}}

+## Language Support

+To add or remove language support, you can right-click on a project from the Sigasi Project View, click **Configure**, and **Add/Remove VHDL or Verilog/SystemVerilog Support**.
+This will enable or disable language preferences among others.

+{{< figure src="/img/vscode/VSCodeAddRemoveLanguageSupport.gif" link="/img/vscode/VSCodeAddRemoveLanguageSupport.gif" alt="VS Code: Add or remove language support"  width="900">}}

 ## Workspace

 To add a new project to your workspace, press `File > Add Folder To Workspace`.